 Analog Mode

 If enabled (using the Pieps app), you can activate a pseudo-analog mode by pressing the Scan button when in search mode until you hear analog audio.
 I am a big fan of being able to hear analog audio, but the analog audio on the IPS (as with the Pieps Guide) is unusually noisy, and unlike the Barryvox S2, the Pieps transceivers do not display the distance or direction when in analog mode!
-As implemented, this mode is almost worthless.
+As implemented, the analog mode on the IPS is almost worthless.

 Create a Beacon Park

-As with the other Pieps/Black Diamond avalanche transceivers that are Bluetooth compatible, you can use the Pieps app to turn multiple Black Diamond/Pieps transceivers into a mobile beacon park.
+As with the other Pieps/Black Diamond avalanche transceivers that are Bluetooth compatible, you can use the Pieps app to create a mobile beacon park using multiple Black Diamond/Pieps transceivers.
 Learn more about this on YouTube.

 Inclinometers